flemesre/flemesre.github.io/content/resume/resume.md

 color = "green" #color from the theme settings
 +++

-My resume can be found [here](https://flemesre.github.io/resume/resume_FGL_nocontact.pdf) in PDF form, and my CV here (WIP).
+My resume can be found [here]() in PDF form, and my CV here (WIP).
+My LinedIn profile is [here](https://www.linkedin.com/in/fglemesre/).

-Last updated on August 5th, 2024.
+Last updated on December 18th, 2024.